 1. File your Form 1023 federal tax exemption application

 To obtain federal tax-exempt status, complete and file IRS Form 1023 with the IRS.
 This long and detailed form asks for lots of information about your organization, including its history, finances, organizational structure, governance policies, operations, activities, and more.
 For more information, see Nolo's article How to Obtain 501(c)(3) Tax-Exempt Status for Your Nonprofit.
 For line-by-line instruction on how to complete the form, see How to Form a Nonprofit Corporation, by Anthony Mancuso (Nolo).

 2. Obtain your Washington state tax exemptions

 Washington does not have a corporate income tax so you will not be subject to any state income tax.
 Check with the Washington Department of Revenue for information regarding any other state tax exemptions.

 3. Other state reporting and registration requirements

-Depending on your activities and the size of your organization, you may need to register with the Washington attorney general before doing any fundraising activities.
-Check with the Washington attorney general's website at www.sos.wa.gov/charities/Default.aspx for additional rules, or for more information about fundraising registration requirements, see Nonprofit Fundraising Registration: The 50-State Guide, by Stephen Fishman (Nolo).
+Depending on your activities and the size of your organization, you may need to register with the state before doing any fundraising activities.
+The Charities Program at the Secretary of State’s office has information and forms about fundraising and registration requirements for nonprofits.